fedenemi/practice_university_of_michigan/README.md

 # practice_university_of_michigan

-Activities based on the course (Coursera) of the University of Michigan: Assignment 2, 3 and 4.
-Here I practice some of the contents.
+Activities based on a course of the University of Michigan (Coursera): Assignment 2, 3 and 4.
+Here I practice some of the topics in them.